 Covid-19 case data

-The chart below shows the daily number of reported positive staff and students Covid-19 cases at the University of York, including a seven day rolling average from September 2020 to current.
+The chart below shows the number of reported positive staff and students Covid-19 cases at the University of York, including a seven day rolling average from September 2020 to current.

 On a mobile or smaller screen?
 View the chart in its own page if it is not displaying correctly below.

 The Y axis shows the number of positive cases notified to the University.
 The X axis shows the date.

 Each bar represents the total reported Covid-19 cases for a particular date.
 The orange section of the bar represents the number of positive student cases.
 The blue section of the bar shows the number of positive staff cases.